labibabdullah/Survey-documents-of-Devising-Ceramic-Tiles-Design/README.md

 # Survey-documents-of-Devising-Ceramic-Tiles-Design
 The survey documents of "Devising Ceramic Tiles Design"  can be found here.
+Some documents are shown here rest can found in git folders.

 <h2>Some Images of The Survey<h2>
 <img src='Survey collected from Mir Ceramics\1.jpeg' style="width: 400px; height: 530px" />